 The instrument panel itself comprises an eight-inch colour LCD panel that's flanked by mirrored analogue dials for engine temperature and fuel level.
 There's a lot of information packed into the centre screen, which can be configured to omit a rev counter and give the speedometer pride of place, or to show a rev counter with a digital speed display within it, as well as navigation arrows from the sat nav.

-F-Sport models go even further, with a moving bezel like that of the Lexus LC 500h coupe that allows the dials to change in shape to show additional information.
+F-Sport cars go even further, with a moving bezel like that of the Lexus LC 500h coupe that allows the dials to change in shape to show additional information.
 Both types are rather less adaptable than Audi's Virtual Cockpit system, though: there's no full-colour mapping available directly in your line of sight, for example.
 The head-up display is comprehensive, though, projecting driving information onto the windscreen straight ahead, as well as audio settings and safety features.

 Meanwhile, the driving mode selector and other adjustments are possible via rotary switches that sprout from either side of the instrument cluster.
 This puts them within a hand span of the steering wheel, but doesn't make them intuitive to operate.

 Every LS 500h is very well-appointed indeed.
 Outside, 20-inch alloy wheels are a given across the range, as is full LED exterior lighting.
 You'll find 20-way power-adjustable, heated and ventilated front seats, as well as leather upholstery, dual-zone climate control, the Lexus Safety System+ safety technology package and a 12-speaker stereo on the entry-level model.
 There are three 12V sockets on board, too; two in the front and one for rear-seat occupants.